Health libraryBack to health library

 Q. Will the vaccine work for me?

 A. Your immune system may not have as strong of a response to the vaccine.
 So it might be less effective for you than for people with healthy immune systems.
-This makes it even more important for you to keep following other safety advice during the pandemic, such as:
+The U.S. Food and Drug Administration has OK’d a third booster dose of the Pfizer and Moderna vaccines for people with certain immune conditions.
+But even once you're fully vaccinated, your doctor may recommend that you keep following other safety advice during the pandemic, such as:

 - Wearing a face mask in public.

 - Staying 6 feet away from others.

 - Staying home as much as you can.